Fossil Rim Wildlife Center: Cheetah

-The center has one of the most successful cheetah breeding programs in the world, with more than 135 feline bred and raised there.
+The center has one of the most successful cheetah breeding programs in the world, with more than 300 feline bred and raised there.
 Fossil Rim has two cheetah areas that can house a combine 25-plus cats in a simulating, comfortable environment.
 The cheetah breeding program emphasizes genetic diversity and multiple mate choices so that the healthiest cubs possible can be born with minimal stress on the parents.

-Affiliations and Awards
+Affiliations and awards

-Fossil Rim is an accredited member of the Zoological Association of America (ZAA), the Association of Zoos and Aquariums (AZA), a member and the home base of the Conservation Centers for Species Survival (C2S2), the International Rhino Foundation (IRF), the Sahara Conservation Fund (SCF), the Saola Working Group (SWG) of the International Union for Conservation of Nature (IUCN), the Giraffe Conservation Foundation (GCF), the Exotic Wildlife Association (EWA), the Second Ark Foundation, the USDA, the U.S. Fish and Wildlife Service, Tarleton State University, and the Glen Rose Independent School District.
+Fossil Rim is an accredited member of the Zoological Association of America (ZAA), the Association of Zoos and Aquariums (AZA), and a member and the home base of the Conservation Centers for Species Survival (C2S2).
+They work with the International Rhino Foundation (IRF), Sahara Conservation (SCF), the Saola Working Group (SWG) of the International Union for Conservation of Nature (IUCN), the Giraffe Conservation Foundation (GCF), the Exotic Wildlife Association (EWA), the Second Ark Foundation, the USDA, the U.S. Fish and Wildlife Service, Tarleton State University, and the Glen Rose Independent School District.